Barbara Daly Baekeland: Antony's death

-Upon his release, Antony, now aged 33, flew directly to New York City to stay with his 87-year-old maternal grandmother, Nini Daly.
+Upon his release, Antony, then aged 33, flew directly to New York City to stay with his 87-year-old maternal grandmother, Nina Daly.
 Only six days after his release, on July 27, he attacked her with a kitchen knife, stabbing her eight times and breaking several bones.
 He was then arrested by the New York City Police Department, charged with attempted murder and sent to Rikers Island prison.